-Our work at The Sport & Rights Alliance is crucial to ensuring affected people are part of the discussion and represented in international forums, holding sport governing bodies accountable, and increasing the cost of inaction through media attention and campaigns.
+Our work at The Sport & Rights Alliance is crucial to ensuring affected people are represented, holding sport governing bodies accountable, and increasing the cost of inaction through media attention and campaigns.

 Achieving Justice for Individual Cases